aimer63/fire/docs/notes/simulation_engine.md

 For each month:

 1. **Income:** Calculates and adds salary and pension for the current month.
-2. **Contributions:** Apply planned and regular contributions to liquid assets.
+2. **Contributions:** Apply planned contributions to liquid assets.
 3. **Expenses:** Deduct regular and extra expenses from the bank account.
 4. **House Purchase:** If scheduled, withdraw from assets to buy a house and add its value to real estate.